 The Board clarified the automatic exemptions to include treated industrial wastewater recycled for industrial processes.
 With the future potential for some industrial treatment facilities to perhaps choose to use treated industrial wastewater for indoor uses other than industrial uses, the classification section was updated to include a provision similar to the reclaimed water section when the effluent is discharged into plumbing for indoor, non-process, domestic water uses.
-In this situation, a drinking water certification as well as industrial wastewater certification) for indoor domestic uses.
+In this situation, a drinking water classification and operator would be needed (e.g., dual classification requiring drinking water certification as well as industrial wastewater certification) for indoor domestic uses.
 Whether a situation is exempt or requires dual classification will depend on ultimate use of water from the industrial treatment facility.